harlan-zw/nuxt-seo-utils/README.md

 ## Background

-I'm the maintainer of [@vueuse/head](https://github.com/vueuse/head) and [zhead](https://github.com/harlan-zw/zhead).

 This module was built to test bug fixes as well as experimental new features which may land into the Nuxt core.

-While it should be relatively safe for production use, it will be updated frequently and may lose parity with the Nuxt meta module, use with caution.

 ## Install